-Net revenues in 2023 are anticipated to remain essentially flat compared to 2022.
-The year-on-year comparison will be impacted by the non-recurrence of a gain on the sale of the Deutsche Bank Financial Advisors business in Italy and by lower revenues from workout activities in Sal.
+Net revenues in Private Bank for 2023 are anticipated to be slightly higher compared to 2022.
+The year-onyear comparison will be impacted by the non-recurrence of a gain on the sale of the Deutsche Bank Financial Advisors business in Italy and by lower revenues from workout activities in Sal.
 Oppenheim.
-Revenues excluding these specific items are expected to be slightly higher compared to 2022 driven by net positive effects from the rising interest rate environment and by continued business growth despite an expected slowdown of the growth of the German mortgage book.
+Revenues excluding these specific items are expected to be higher compared to 2022 driven by net positive effects from the rising interest rate environment and by continued business growth despite an expected slowdown in loan volume growth.

-In the Private Bank Germany, revenues are expected to be slightly higher compared to 2022.
-Net interest income is expected to grow driven by higher deposit revenues which will be largelypartly offset by reduced funding benefits including from the ECB's Targeted Longer Term Refinancing Operations ("TLTRO") program.
-Fee income is expected to remain essentially flatbe slightly lower with increases in investment product revenues in-partmore than offset by impacts from changes in contractual and regulatory conditions.
+In Private Bank Germany, revenues are expected to be higher compared to 2022.
+Net interest income is expected to grow driven by higher deposit revenues, which will be partly offset by reduced funding benefits.

+Fee income is expected to be lower driven by changes in contractual and regulatory conditions.
+Fee income from investment product revenues is expected to be essentially flat.

-Net revenues in the International Private Bank are expected to be slightly lower compared to 2022 driven by the non-recurrence of the aforementioned gain in Italy of approximately € 310 million and Sal.
+Net revenues in International Private Bank are expected to be lower compared to 2022 driven by the non-recurrence of the aforementioned gain on sale in Italy of approximately € 310 million and Sal.
 Oppenheim workout revenues of approximately € 130 million.
-Excluding these specific items, revenues are anticipated to be slightly higher year-on-year reflecting continued business growth supported by prior relationship manager hiring.
-Positive impacts from rising interest rates are expected to more than compensate for the impact of reduced benefits from the ECB's TLTRO program.
+Excluding these specific items, revenues are anticipated to be essentially flat year-on-year.
+Positive impacts driven by deposit products in the EMEA region are expected to be in part offset by continued headwinds in the APAC region, reduced funding benefits and forgone revenues after the aforementioned business sale.

-Private Bank assumes continued business growth in 2023 across loans and assets under management with corresponding volumes in assets under management ("AuM") volumes are continued to be expected to be higher compared to year-end 2022 despite net AuM deposit outflows in the first quarter 2023.
-As usual, the overall development of AuM volumes will highly depend on market parameters, including equity indices and foreign exchange rates.
-Growth dynamics in the loan businesses in Private Bank Germany are expected to slow down mainly reflecting lower demand in mortgage loans.
+Driven by the current market development, Assets under Management ("AuM") volumes are now expected to be slightly higher compared to year end 2022 reflecting continued net inflows in both investment products and deposits.
+The overall development of AuM volumes is highly dependent on financial market conditions, including equity indices and foreign exchange rates.
+Growth dynamics in the loan businesses in the Private Bank are expected to slow down mainly reflecting lower client demand against a backdrop of rising interest rates mainly in mortgage loans in Germany as well as client deleveraging in the APAC region.